Five cabinet secretaries. Four hearings. Three congressional committees.

-While we still await details on how the money will be allocated.
+We still await details on how the money will be allocated.
 House Transportation and HUD Appropriations Subcommittee Chairman Mario Diaz-Balart (R-Fla.) has indicated that funding for THUD will indeed increase.
 Those details could come as early as Friday; the latest deadline for finalizing FY 2018 spending comes on March 23.

 So, what is the way forward?
 Congressional leaders have outlined a few scenarios.
 The first way could be described as the incremental approach.

-A second possibility is the lame duck approach.
-House Transportation Chairman Bill Shuster suggested that the House could pass a policy bill based on areas of bipartisan agreement before the August recess and then fund things with a gas tax boost passed during the post-midterm lame duck session.
+A second possibility is the lame-duck approach.
+House Transportation Chairman Bill Shuster suggested that the House could pass a policy bill based on areas of bipartisan agreement before the August recess and then fund things with a gas tax boost passed during the post-midterm lame-duck session.
 Such a scenario is possible, but a lot of political pieces would have to line up just right for it to happen.

 What seems certain is that congressional activity will continue with additional hearings and, eventually, some specific legislative proposals.
 The most immediate and tangible actions on the Hill will be determining funding levels for existing programs in the appropriations process.